scschneider/sqlserver-perf-monitoring/README.md

 - Add your first data source
    Name: influxdb
    Type: InfluxDB
-   Url: http://[INFLUXDB_IP]:8086 (If you are running Grafana on the same host as InfluxDB, the default Url will work.)
+   Url: http://[INFLUXDB_IP]:8086 (If you are running Grafana on the same host as InfluxDB, you will need to specify the public end point for your InfluxDB instance.
+Alternatively, you can edit the run.sh file to include /net=host and the default URL will work.)
    Database: collectd_db
 - Click Add
 - Browse back to the main page and import the dashboards from the dashboard dropdown menu.